 The final goal of the programme, to be met in some 20 years, is the presence of the Tauros as a self-sufficient wild bovine grazer in herds of at least 150 animals each in several rewilding areas in Europe.

 The Aurochs – Europe's defining animal

 The aurochs is the ancestor of all cattle and thereby the most important animal in the history of mankind.
-It is also a keystone species for many European ecosystems, but was hunted to its extinction in 1627.
-However, its DNA is still alive, but distributed among a number of the ancient original cattle breeds.
+The keystone species for many European ecosystems was hunted to its extinction in 1627.
+However, its DNA is still alive and distributed among a number of the ancient original cattle breeds.
 “The Tauros Programme” aims to bring back the aurochs as a functional wild animal, by back-breeding the closest relatives of the original aurochs.

 Back to the future

 As the ancestor of all domesticated cattle, it is hard to think of a more important animal in the history of mankind than the auroch.
 Once widespread across Europe, it was a keystone species within many of the continent’s ecosystems.
 But by 1627 this impressive animal had been hunted to extinction across its entire range.
 The auroch may be long gone, yet all is not lost.

 Today strands of its DNA remain alive, distributed among a number of ancient cattle breeds that still exist across Europe.
 Rewilding Europe, together with the Dutch Taurus Foundation, in 2013 embarked on a programme to bring the auroch back to life.